srhartono/SkewR/README.md

 Install Bedtools version 2.16 or newer `https://code.google.com/p/bedtools/`
 Install StochHMM version 0.35 or newer `https://github.com/KorfLab/StochHMM`
 Install GitHub in your system if you haven't done so
+Install Perl 5.18.0 or newer (Older versions might NOT work) Install Thread::Queue 3.01 (If you are using older Perl version)

 ## 3. Synopsis